California Health Benefits Exchange

 At a Glance

-- Lower Costs: The SHOP creates a large pool of enrollees.
-Risk and costs will be lower because large numbers of healthy individuals offset the expense of the few who may be seriously injured or sick during any year
+- Lower Costs: The Exchange creates a large pool of enrollees.
+Risk and costs will be lower because large numbers of healthy individuals will offset the expense of the few who may be seriously injured or sick during any year.

-- One-Stop Shopping: The SHOP will make purchasing health insurance easier by providing eligible businesses with tools to compare benefits, pricing and quality as well as access to both private and public coverage options.
+- One-Stop Shopping: The Exchange will make purchasing health insurance easier by providing eligible consumers with tools to compare benefits, pricing and quality, as well as access to both private and public coverage options.

-- Greater Benefits and Protections: The SHOP will create a health insurance marketplace that will allow employers to choose from plans offering, at a minimum, essential benefit options.
+- Greater Benefits and Protections: The Exchange will create a health insurance marketplace that will allow employers and consumers to choose from plans offering minimum essential benefit options.
+Individuals and families purchasing health insurance through the Exchange may also qualify for premium assistance depending upon their income.[i]

 Click on the following for more information:

-- Who is Eligible to Enroll in the SHOP?
+- Who is Eligible to Enroll in the Exchange?

-- How does the SHOP make Insurance more Affordable?
+- How does an Exchange make Insurance more Affordable?

-- What Health Plans will be Offered through the SHOP?
+- What Health Plans will be Offered through the Exchange?

 - What is California Doing Now?